MasonProtter/BootlegCassette.jl/README.md

 hood.
 This isn't a great implementation, but provided you do not use tagging and only use `@context`, `ovderdub`, `prehook`, `posthook` and `recurse`, BootlegCassette.jl should work as a drop-in replacement for Cassette.jl.

-This is mostly only relevant for Julia v1.6+ where Cassette is broken at the time of writing.
+While Cassette.jl is functioning, this package has little or no reason to be used.
+It may be interesting for educational purposes.

 BootlegCassette.jl is currently signigicantly slower than regular Cassette.jl and has a different mechanism for setting recursion barriers.
 Currently, it's set by default to not recurse into functions from the `Core` module and also will leave the functions `isdispatchtuple`, `eltype`, `convert`, `getproperty`, and `throw` alone.
 This can be modified, but it's modified in a different way from in standard non-bootleg Cassette.jl

 ## Examples